pathei-kosmos/ghoney/README.md

 Request bodies are limited to 4 KiB before and after gzip decompression, with `413` returned above either limit.
 Metric labels and concurrency are also bounded.
 The memory buffer holds at most 100 events and preserves stronger signals when it fills up.

 The Git lure uses a random fake token under the reserved `.example.com` namespace, so it never points at a real external service.
-CMS routes and scanner fingerprinting remain outside the scope of this small canary.
+CMS routes and scanner fingerprinting remain outside the scope of this small honeypot.

 ## 🚀 Quick start